 See all problems of the 2000 Ford Focus.

-The VIN of this vehicle was 1FAHP35N78_.
-The reporting person owns a 2008 Ford Focus.
+The contact owns a 2008 Ford Focus.
 The contact stated that the rear doors would not open.
 The vehicle was not taken to the dealer.
 The manufacturer was made aware of the failure who did not offer any assistance.
 The vehicle was not repaired.
 The failure mileage was 74,000 and current mileage was 80,000.
-This door problem happened on January 1, 2011.

 See all problems of the 2002 Ford Focus.

 : the contact stated three of the doors on the vehicle will not open and the driver door will not stay closed.
 The dealership has been alerted.

 See all problems of the 2001 Ford Focus.

 We bought our car used in November of 2004, since then, we have had the driver door handle break twice and the passenger handle break once.
 Of course, this is not life threatening but it is really annoying to not be able to get your child in the back seat without having to unlock and open all the doors before you can get to the right door.
 We have had the handles replaced twice which was covered by the warranty, but it is broken yet again, and I'm not sure our extended warranty will cover it.
 It is obviously a manufacture problem, even though I can't find any other complaints of this nature.